Sea Acres National Park

-The Sea Acres National Park is a national park that is located in the Mid North Coast region of New South Wales, in eastern Australia.
+The Sea Acres National Park is a national park in the Mid North Coast region of New South Wales, in eastern Australia.
 The 76 ha park is situated near the town of Port Macquarie.
 The park is a popular tourist area with a 1.3 km long boardwalk through a remnant of seaside rainforest.
 There is also an education centre and cafe.
 The park was initially declared as a nature reserve in 1987; and gazetted as a national park in October 2010.

 Features

 Fauna

 Recorded within the reserve are over a hundred types of bird species.
 Rare species include the wompoo fruit-dove, rose-crowned fruit-dove and osprey.
 Reptiles include the lace monitor, land mullet and the diamond python.
 Twenty-one species of mammals have been recorded in the national park, including koala, spotted-tail quoll and the little bent-wing bat.
 Two rare types of snail are known here.